-Branchaw, J.L., Butz, A.R., and Smith, A.R. (in review) Entering Research: A Framework for Research Trainee Development and Customizable Undergraduate and Graduate Training Curriculum.
+Branchaw, J.L., Butz, A.R., and Smith, A.R.
+(2020) Evaluation of Entering Research: A Customizable Curriculum for Apprentice-Style Undergraduate and Graduate Research Training Programs and Courses.
 Life Sciences Education.

 Balster, N. J., Pfund, C., Rediske, R., & Branchaw, J. L. (2010).
 Entering Research: A course that creates community and structure for beginning undergraduate researchers in the STEM disciplines.
 CBE Life Sciences Education 9(2) 108-118.